mitchcapper/action-download-artifact/README.md

     # Optional, search for the last workflow run whose stored an artifact named as in `name` input
     # default false
     search_artifacts: false
+    # Optional, do not put each artifact in a subdir with its name(beware conflicts!!!), not needed if skip_unpack
+    # default false
+    no_subdir: false
     # Optional, choose to skip unpacking the downloaded artifact(s)
     # default false
     skip_unpack: false